Skip to main content

 Remote-first companies have become increasingly common in a post-pandemic era.
 Spurred by no-contact regulations in nations across the globe, remote-first companies are providing a newfound sense of freedom for full-time employees who are no longer required to go to a physical office location to do their jobs.

 Remote-first companies are helping millions of employees enjoy a greater work-life balance.
-This is because workers are now gaining time by shunning long commutes and instead becoming more productive with their time.
+This is because workers are now gaining time by shunning long commutes and becoming more productive; research from the U.S. Bureau of Labor Statistics suggests that the rise in remote work substantially contributed to productivity growth during the pandemic.
 Contrary to 100% remote work, remote-first companies offer employees the opportunity to come together physically.
 This can be done through satellite offices or coworking spaces, another popular organizational strategy used by companies in a post-pandemic world.

 While remote-first companies have gained popularity, they can still be a source of contention in the workplace.
 This is why it’s beneficial for company leaders to become familiar with remote-first companies and how they impact the future of the workplace.